nelmdog/button-mod-of-cncjs-pendant-raspi-gpio/README.md

 My coding-fu is weak so I'm hoping to use this existing code as a basis for something that works, even if I produce a very inellegant solution to my problem!

+You will require two resistors, a 1k and a 10k to build as a current limiter/voltage divider to protect the GPIO.

 Settings:

 Pin Number, GPIO Pin, Button Function, GCode Called

 Pin 16, GPIO 23, Stop Tool and Shutdown if held (Red button), M05

+Pin 17, NA, 3.3v supply to bring GPIO high on button press, NA

 Pin 18, GPIO24, Start Tool (Green Button), M03